 This paper extends the concept of 'control attributes' introduced in ISO/IEC 27002:2022, discussing a wider variety of factors potentially worth bearing in mind when considering, selecting, designing or reviewing information security controls intended to mitigate unacceptable information risks.
-It includes pragmatic suggestions on how to make use of control attributes in the business context.
+It includes pragmatic suggestions on how to make use of control attributes in the business context, with a worked example.